Simpson University MFT Program: Comprehensive Profile and Student Fit Analysis

 Official Degree Name: Master of Arts in Counseling Psychology (MACP)

-Campus Locations: Main campus at 2211 College View Drive, Redding, California 96003.
+Campus Location: Main campus at 2211 College View Drive, Redding, California 96003.
 Program offices are located in the Owen Student Services Center, Suite 202.
+See the Simpson University home page.

 Modality: In-person in Redding, with selected online or hybrid course offerings.
 Coursework meets two evenings per week from approximately 6:00 p.m. to 9:00 p.m. during the first two years, with clinical field training completed at approved community sites during the final year.

-Licensure Track: Dual LMFT and LPCC.
-Students prepare for California licensure as either a Marriage and Family Therapist or a Professional Clinical Counselor; the curriculum is designed to satisfy California Business and Professions Code sections 4980.36 (LMFT) and 4999.33 (LPCC).
+Licensure Track: California LMFT and LPCC (dual).
+Students prepare for California licensure as either a Marriage and Family Therapist or a Professional Clinical Counselor; the curriculum is designed to satisfy California Business and Professions Code sections 4980.36 (LMFT) and 4999.32 (LPCC).

 Accreditation: Institutional accreditation through the WASC Senior College and University Commission (WSCUC).
 The program is approved by the California Board of Behavioral Sciences for LMFT and LPCC educational requirements per the Simpson University 2025-2026 catalog.
 COAMFTE and CACREP accreditation are not held.